We’ve compiled our top 15 holiday activities in Montreal… for locals and visitors alike!

 There’s no better way to spend a morning than walking around Montreal’s historic old city while taking in its history and its culinary favourites.
-The Old Montreal Food tour invites you to taste Montreal’s culinary heritage, meet friendly new people and dive into the old city’s fascinating stories while exploring the famous institutions and cobblestone streets!
+The Old Montreal Food Tour invites you to taste Montreal’s culinary heritage, meet friendly new people and dive into the old city’s fascinating stories while exploring the famous institutions and cobblestone streets!
 Better yet, give the gift of a Local Montreal Food Tour for a fun present anyone would enjoy!
 The Old Montreal Food Tour runs regularly throughout December and between Christmas and New Year’s.
 For more information, and to discover other local tours, click here!

 Germany is full of Christmas markets and Montreal seems to be following suit!
 From December 1st to 25th, Christmas in the Park will be happening on the corner of Cartier and Mont-Royal.
 What does one do at Christmas in the Park?
 Bring a friend, buy a Christmas tree, sing some songs, and drink mulled wine!
 With over a hundred free shows and events, three Montreal parks are coming alive this holiday season like never seen them before.